mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_7/Dem7.md

 last.significant.item <- max(which(KW_table$q.value <= KW_alpha))
 last.significant.item

-# there are no q-value less than or equal to the speci ed alpha, so the program returns negative infinite
+# there are no q-value less than or equal to the specified alpha, so the program returns negative infinite
 ```
 # Multivariate Community Analysis